writing

 Apr 2026

-In 1951, the CIA produced an intelligence estimate that a Soviet invasion of Yugoslavia was a
+In 1951, the CIA warned that a Soviet invasion of Yugoslavia was a

 Barclay et al. (1977).
 The dots are individual officer responses; the shaded bars are Kent’s proposed ranges.
 Note the crosshatching that makes dots hard to count.